livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

 ## Teaser Include Service
 We now can create the service we referenced above by the `service` property which will handle our include as desired.
-On the service we will reference our final `my-teaser` component within the return object sent to the editor.
+On the service we will reference our final `teaser-template` component within the return object sent to the editor.
 This way the editor knows what component to use as teaser and how to render its markup.
 This is an example of a return object sent by the service:

 ```js
 return {